rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-react-native-sdk.md

 It is highly recommended to use the `await` keyword with the reset call.
 {% endhint %}

-## Disabling User Tracking Until User Consent
+## Enabling/Disabling User Tracking via the optOut API \(GDPR Support\)

+RudderStack gives the users \(e.g., an EU user\) the ability to opt out of tracking any user activity until the user gives their consent.
+You can do this by leveraging RudderStack's `optOut` API.

+The `optOut` API takes `true` or `false` as a Boolean value to enable or disable tracking user activities.
+This flag persists across device reboots.

-If you want to opt out from tracking any activity while waiting for the user's consent, you can use the `optOut` API to disable user tracking, as shown:
+The following snippet highlights the use of the `optOut` API to disable user tracking:

 ```typescript
 await rudderClient.optOut(true)
 ```

-Once the user grants their consent, you can then enable user tracking once again by using the same `optOut` API with `false` as a parameter sent to it, as shown:
+Once the user grants their consent, you can enable user tracking once again by using the `optOut` API with `false` as a parameter sent to it, as shown:

 ```typescript
 await rudderClient.optOut(false)
 ```

 {% hint style="info" %}
-The `optOut` API is available in the React Native SDK starting from version `1.0.13`.
+The `optOut` API is available in the React Native SDK starting from version `1.0.14`.
 {% endhint %}